dooooshi/AdminIdeomni/docs/mto/mto_2/business-rules.md

 **Rule**: Teams can retrieve unsettled products after settlement.

 **Process**:
-1. Team selects target facility for return
+1. Team requests return of unsettled products
-2. **System validates target facility capacity**
-3. System calculates transportation fee
-4. Team confirms and pays fee
-5. Products transferred to target facility
+2. Products automatically return to original MALL facility
+3. No fees required for return
-6. Submission marked as RETURNED
+4. Submission marked as RETURNED

-**Capacity Validation**:
-- Check available space: `targetFacility.capacity - targetFacility.currentInventory`
-- If insufficient: `availableSpace < unsettledQuantity`
-- Error: "Target facility has insufficient capacity for {quantity} products"
+**Automatic MALL Return**:
+- Products always return to the same MALL they were submitted from
-- Team must select different facility or free up space
+- No need to select target facility
+- Ensures MALL has space since products originated there
+- Instant return process with no transportation time

 ### 7.3 Return Availability